razgarabedi/imagedropify/README.md

     # Serve uploaded images directly from the filesystem
     # and apply security measures.
     location /uploads/ {
-        alias /var/www/imagedrop/public/uploads/; # IMPORTANT: Update this path to your project's public/uploads directory autoindex off; # Disable directory listing
+        # IMPORTANT: Update this alias path to your project's actual 'public/uploads' directory.
+        # Example: if your project is at /srv/my-image-app, this should be /srv/my-image-app/public/uploads/
+        alias /var/www/imagedrop/public/uploads/;
+        autoindex off; # Disable directory listing
         expires 1M;    # Cache static assets for 1 month
         access_log off; # Disable access logging for these files if desired add_header Cache-Control "public";

         # Security: Prevent execution of any scripts in the uploads folder.
-        # This is a best-effort attempt.
-Ensure file permissions are also restrictive.
         location ~* \.(php|pl|py|jsp|asp|sh|cgi|exe|dll|htaccess)$ {
             deny all;
             return 403;